mikemat/SmartHome-Server/README.md

 ### SmartHome Server

-Source in file `smart_home1.c` is Linux Server program for testing connection with Android application.
+Source file `smart_home1.c` is a Linux server program for testing communication with Android SmartHome application.
 For testing application you don‘t need to connect any peripherial devices (relays an temperature sensors) to singleboard.
+The server program can be easily modified to read temperature, control lights and devices at home.

 ==
 #### Instruction how to run Server on Linux (Raspberry Pi)